kermitt2/biblio-glutton/doc/Benchmarking.md

 ## Matching accuracy

-Here is some evaluation on the bibliographical reference matching.
+Here is an evaluation of the bibliographical reference matching accuracy against CrossRef DOI, based on 17,015 bibliographical references.
+It includes a comparison with the CrossRef REST API used for the same task.

 ### Dataset